 Cook up moist and flaky salmon fillets every time with this easy recipe!
 Grilled Honey Blackened Salmon is crispy on the outside and loaded with classic Cajun flavor with a hint of sweetness for the ultimate dinner.

-Smoky Grilled Salmon With Homemade Honey Butter
+Smoky Grilled Blackened Salmon With Homemade Honey Butter

 Blackened salmon is about to become your new specialty.
 This easy 20-minute recipe produces the most tempting grilled fish fillets of all time!
-Coated in a smoky, herby, garlicky, lightly spicy seasoning blend and finished off with sweet honey butter, they’re incredibly tender and flaky with just the right amount of char.
+Coated in a smoky, herby, garlicky, and lightly spicy seasoning blend and finished off with sweet honey butter, they’re incredibly tender and flaky with just the right amount of char.